 Having readers apply what you write about is good for three reasons:

 - They get more out of it – If readers don’t apply what you teach them about, they won’t fully understand it.
 Consequently, they won’t get as much out of it.

-- It’s more fulfilling – I’m guessing (hoping) that you create content first and foremost because you want to help your readers.
-There’s nothing more fulfilling than seeing a reader put your advice into action and succeeding.
+- It’s more fulfilling – We’re guessing (hoping) that you create content first and foremost because you want to help your readers.
+There’s nothing more fulfilling than seeing a reader put your advice into action and succeed.

 How does this translate to compelling content?

 Compelling content needs to be as actionable as possible.

 Whenever we write about a tactic in an article, we try to break it down step by step for our readers.
 For example:

 We strive to make it incredibly easy for our readers to see exactly what and why we’re doing something.
 That way, not only do they get an example, but they also understand how to apply it to their situation.

 Compelling content should not only inspire action but should also show readers how to take it.